fluxrider/godot_3d_racing/README.md

-Basic 3D Camera and Player setup controlled with 2-axis Joystick.

-The bulk of the work is in the Camera.gd and Player.gd scripts.
+Basic Kart (i.e. unrealistic) Physics

-Tested with a custom build of Godot_v3.1.alpha from their git repo on 2018-11-22.
+Tested with a custom build of Godot_v3.1.alpha from their git repo on 2018-12-07, sha 19f2a188b.